hotwired/turbo-android/README.md

 ## Getting Started

-### Prerequisites

-1. Android API 24+ is required as the `minSdkVersion` in your build.gradle.
-1. In order for a  [WebView](https://developer.android.com/reference/android/webkit/WebView.html) to access the Internet and load web pages, your application must have the `INTERNET` permission.
-Make sure you have `<uses-permission android:name="android.permission.INTERNET" />` in your Android manifest.

 ### Create a Configuration
-A configuration file determines the set of rules Turbolinks will follow to navigate and present views.
-It consists of both application-level settings as well as path specific rules that determine how and when a particular URI will be navigated to.
+A configuration file specifies the set of rules Turbolinks will follow to navigate and present views.
+It has two sections:

+1. Application-level settings
+1. Path-specific rules

+Typically path-specific rules will do most of the work in determining how and when a particular URI will be navigated to, but additional application-level settings can also be applied to customize navigation logic (see [Create a destination interface](#create-a-destination-interface)).

-At minimum you will need a `src/main/assets/json/configuration.json` (or similar) file that Turbolinks can read, with at least one path configuration.
+At minimum you will need a `src/main/assets/json/configuration.json` file that Turbolinks can read, with at least one path configuration.
 Note that the configuration file is processed in order and cascades downward, similar to CSS.
 The top most declaration should establish the default behavior for all path patterns, while each subsequent rule can override for specific behavior.

 Example: